ambassify/parse-js/README.md

 Currently only the [multilingual transformer](#multilingual) has such options.

-The behaviour of a `parse-js` chain can be altered using the `direction` option which configures in which directions the transformers should be applied.
+The behaviour of a `parse-js` chain can be altered using the `direction` option which configures in which direction the transformers should be applied.
 When set to `PARSE` the `.reverse()` calls will not touch the data supplied.
 Similarly setting `direction` to `REVERSE` will leave the data untouched as `.parse()` is called.
 By default both directions are enabled and the option is set to `ANY`.